Teacher Development Trust’s Annual David Monis-Weston Lecture

 The david monis weston lecture

-A new annual event for the education sector
+A landmark annual event for the education sector

-This annual lecture will see the Teacher Development Trust invite the most exciting and challenging thinkers and practitioners in the world of professional development for teachers and school leaders to share their ideas, push the boundaries of our understanding of the latest evidence, and challenge us all to raise our ambitions for the future.
+The annual David Monis-Weston lecture sees the Teacher Development Trust invite the most exciting and challenging thinkers and practitioners in the world of professional development for teachers and school leaders to share their ideas, push the boundaries of our understanding of the latest evidence, and challenge us all to raise our ambitions for the future.

 Sharing Approaches for a Long-Term Impact